Gus Grissom: Post-war employment

-Korean War military career
+Korean War

-Grissom re-enlisted in the military after he graduated from Purdue, this time in the newly formed U.S. Air Force.
+After he graduated from Purdue, Grissom re-enlisted in the newly formed U.S. Air Force.
 He was accepted into the Air Cadet Basic Training Program at Randolph Air Force Base in Universal City, Texas.
 Upon completion of the program, he was assigned to Williams Air Force Base in Mesa, Arizona, where his wife, Betty, and infant son, Scott, joined him, but the family remained there only briefly.
 In March 1951, Grissom received his pilot wings and a commission as a second lieutenant.
 Nine months later, in December 1951, Grissom and his family moved into new living quarters in Presque Isle, Maine, where he was assigned to Presque Isle Air Force Base and became a member of the 75th Fighter-Interceptor Squadron.

 With the ongoing Korean War, Grissom's squadron was dispatched to the war zone in February 1952.
 There he flew as an F-86 Sabre replacement pilot and was reassigned to the 334th Fighter Squadron of the 4th Fighter Interceptor Wing stationed at Kimpo Air Base.
 He flew one hundred combat missions during approximately six months of service in Korea, including multiple occasions when he broke up air raids from North Korean MiGs.
 On March 11, 1952, Grissom was promoted to first lieutenant and was cited for his "superlative airmanship" for his actions on March 23, 1952, when he flew cover for a photo reconnaissance mission.
 Grissom was also awarded the Distinguished Flying Cross and the Air Medal with an oak leaf cluster for his military service in Korea.

 After flying his quota of one hundred missions, Grissom asked to remain in Korea to fly another twenty-five flights, but his request was denied.
 Grissom returned to the United States to serve as a flight instructor at Bryan AFB in Bryan, Texas, where he was joined by his wife, Betty, and son, Scott.
 The Grissoms' second child, Mark, was born there in 1953.
 Grissom soon learned that flight instructors faced their own set of on-the-job risks.
 During a training exercise with a cadet, the trainee pilot caused a flap to break off from their two-seat trainer, sending it into a roll.
 Grissom quickly climbed from the rear seat of the small aircraft to take over the controls and safely land it.

-In August 1955, Grissom was reassigned to the U.S. Air Force Institute of Technology (AFIT) at Wright-Patterson Air Force Base near Dayton, Ohio.
+In August 1955, Grissom was reassigned to the U.S. Air Force Institute of Technology (AFIT) at Wright-Patterson Air Force Base near Dayton, Ohio of Air University.
 After completing the year-long course he earned a bachelor's degree in aeromechanics in 1956.
 In October 1956, he entered the U.S. Air Force Test Pilot School at Edwards Air Force Base in California, and returned to Wright-Patterson AFB in Ohio in May 1957, after attaining the rank of captain.
 Grissom served as a test pilot assigned to the fighter branch.